 By: Marilyn L. Davis

 For instance, I can’t see behind me.
 That’s a physical reality, but if I write about an experience in the third person, I can.
 What do you know now about yourself and others in the situation?
-A nine-year-old’s perspective on life is reduced to basic needs and wants, while the adult writers will find the subtle nuances in those needs and wants, and be able to elaborate on them, fleshing out the experiences, if written in the third person.
+For the most part, the perspective of a nine-year-old is reduced to basic needs and wants, while the adult writers will find the subtle nuances in those needs and wants, and be able to elaborate on them, fleshing out the experiences, if written in the third person.

 The saying “Hindsight is 20-20” is an apt expression for memoir writing, but too many writers get stuck in the self that was rather than the self that’s writing.
 If I’m writing about that nine-year-old, as the nine-year-old in the first person, I don’t have the luxury of including all the life experiences – love, loss, redemption, and rejections that I’ve experienced through the years since I was nine.
 It’s those other experiences that allow me to look back at her with a keener eye.

 The other benefit of writing in the third person is that you introduce yourself to another voice.
 That same nine-year-old is limited by language, experiences, and emotional maturity.
 If written in the first person, I will write in simplistic terms for the most part.
-I will only know certain facts.
-I may or may not be able to articulate the feelings.
+I will only know certain facts, and may not be able to articulate the feelings.
 I will be unaware of any lifelong ramifications of the experience I am having.
-I can be boring.
+The writing is often boring due to limited language and experiences.
 And it is not solely because she’s nine, this is true for any age because it’s written from a limited self-perspective.

-When you write your draft in the third person, you have the benefit of knowledge you lacked in the past.
+When you write your draft in the third person, you have the benefit of knowing certain outcomes that you lacked at the time of the experience.
 When you write your memoir today, you have the knowledge that great memoirs require.
 You can find the hidden meanings of seemingly insignificant details of the experience.

 But we couldn’t just rummage through the clothes and find our present; we had to sort the clothes and put away the clean ones and put the dirty laundry in the hamper.
 Mom got a chore done, and we got a prize.